The Aquarium and Pond Active Online Publication

 At first most of the fish that were growing out looked like typical Endler's Livebearers, with some blonde guppies, with about 20% of the males looking like the fish we are trying to develop.
 Though regular weekly to bi-weekly culling of undesirable fish we have nearly got the fish breeding true.

 The first public offering of this fish will be at the 4th Annual FINDIG public auction in October 2004.
 If you are a fish geek and you have not attended a FINDIG yet, you are missing out.
 FINDIG is a 3 day convention for aquarium hobbyist that includes many notable speakers, and aquarium trade manufacturers.
-Some of last years FINDIG speakers were Ad Konings, Paul Louiselle, and Bob Fenner.
+Some of last years FINDIG speakers were Ad Konings, Dr. Paul Louiselle, and Bob Fenner.